 I asked Bob to be my business partner.
 Bob loaded the Telos skill and immediately gave me this reality check:

-Top Risk (R1): Severance running out - you need first client revenue IMMEDIATELY
+Top Risk (R1): Severance runs out in ~10 weeks - you need first client revenue IMMEDIATELY

-Priority Action Right Now: You've got 2 previous consultants (Mike and Stan) you should reconnect with.
-Let's get contact info and draft outreach emails while you're still feeling the momentum from yesterday's breakthrough.
+Priority Action Right Now: You've got 2 warm leads (Mike and Stan) sitting uncontacted.
+Let's get contact info and draft outreach emails while you're still feeling the post-Josh-email win.

 Bob was right.
-I had just pushed through rejection fear the day before to email a contact, and the momentum was hot.
+I had just pushed through rejection fear the day before to email Josh McPhail, and the momentum was hot.

-Then I showed Bob a screenshot of a LinkedIn message from a recruiter.
+Then I showed Bob a screenshot of a LinkedIn message from a recruiter at Affinity.

 The Warm Lead That Changed Everything

-The recruiter wanted to talk about a Lead Network Security Engineer role at a major utility company.
+A recruter wanted to talk about a term position as a Lead Network Security Engineer role at prominent company in my area.

 - Duration: 12 months with extensions